webxid/PHPUnitSandbox/README.md

     ->registerAutoloader();
 ```

 **!!!
 Important !!!** to make sandbox works correctly, the all autoloaders have to be register via `UnitSandbox`, otherwise you get failed.
+Also, please, check [./bootstrap.php](./bootstrap.php)

 ---